GENI-NSF/geni-tools/README-authorization.txt

 to the aggrregate manager, allowing the binding of variables against which resource quotas can be tested, e.g. "$AUTHORITY_VM_TOTAL > 2" or "$PROJECT_BW_HOURS > 1000000".
    - Blacklist/Whitelist.
-Policies can assert that a given invocation (caler or associated authority) must be on a given whitelist or must not be on a given blacklist.
+Policies can assert that a given invoker (caller or associated authority) must be on a given whitelist or must not be on a given blacklist.
 (Such lists would be externally managed).
    - Schedule violation.
-A given aggregate may wish to assert that certain users may access resources only in certain times of day, week
+A given aggregate may wish to assert that certain users may access resources only in certain times of day, week.
   - Topology management.
 A given aggregate may wish to limit which external resources a given slice may connect to (e.g. what remote resources may be stitched to) by a given user.